 You can also buy a compatible phone from a site like Amazon, eBay or Swappa.

-You can check to see if your phone is eligible to be used on the Republic Wireless network by downloading the Republic Wireless App from the Google Play store.
+You can check to see if your phone is eligible to be used on the Republic Wireless network by downloading the Official Republic Wireless App from the Google Play store.

 What Phones Work On Republic Wireless?